 One tiny shock to the clean and sober routine can send addicts back down the dark alleys of addiction.
 So when addicts are treating both their addiction and their withdrawal symptoms with cannabis, and the supply dries up, it can spell certain doom.

 That’s why a consistent supply of cannabis is crucial for public health.

 And if the opioid situation sounds dire for Canada, it’s even worse in the U.S., where opioid addiction is claiming the lives of 91 people every day.
-And here, opioid addicts often don’t have the option to buy their own cannabis legally — and likely don’t have health insurance.
+And here, opioid addicts often don’t have the option to buy their own cannabis legally.
+They also likely have trouble getting health insurance.
 That means resorting to black market cannabis, and the inconsistency that illegal markets foster.